azarudeena/timeoff-management-application/DevOpsAssignment.md

  Depends on how the docker options for the Jenkins master. )
 *   Please make sure the options Enabled check box is selected.

-Click Save. viola, We have the option for the dockerised executor can be configured with Jenkinsfile wih the above mentioned label.
+Click Save. viola, We have the option for the dockerised executor nodes can be configured with Jenkinsfile wih the above mentioned label.

 ## Configuring the Time off Applications for Build.

-to configure the new application pipeline, click new item
+*   To configure the new application pipeline, click new item -> Enter Name -> Select PipeLine and click ok
+*   Scroll down, go to the bottom and select the Pipeline definition to Pipeline script from SCM.
+*   Select SCM as git, Provide the repo URL as https://github.com/azarudeena/timeoff-management-application (As this is a public repo no creds needed.)
+*   Point the branch to master and select the script path to Jenkinsfile as per the repo location and click save.